Recruiting, Hiring, and Retaining Lesbian, Gay, Bisexual, Transgender, and Queer Lawyers: Strategies for Employers

-(Note: This is an online version of an out-of-print brochure formerly available from the NALP bookstore.)
+(Note: This is an online version of a 2008 brochure formerly available from the NALP bookstore.)

 More and more employers in the legal community are taking action to ensure that lesbian, gay, bisexual, transgender, and queer (LGBTQ) lawyers are treated fairly and compensated equally within their organizations.
 They have a number of very good reasons for doing so.